Texas Department of Criminal Justice: 1900s

-2000s and 2010s
+2000s, 2010s and 2020s

 According to a December 2007 survey of prisoners from the U.S. Bureau of Justice Statistics, five TDCJ units, Allred Unit, Clemens Unit, Coffield Unit, Estelle Unit, and Mountain View Unit, were among those in the United States with the highest numbers of reported prison rape cases in 2006.
 In 2007, the TDCJ reported a total of 234 reported sexual assaults in its prisons.
 Michelle Lyons, the TDCJ spokesperson, said, "The actual reports we have are not consistent with the results in the survey, but because it's anonymous, there's no way for us to verify that additional number."

 In 2008, the TDCJ planned to install cell phone-jamming devices at its units, but encountered resistance from cell phone companies.

 In 2014, the Human Rights Clinic of the University of Texas School of Law released a report stating that the temperatures in many TDCJ units are too high over the summer and that at least 14 inmates had been killed by the heat since 2007.
 In 2013, the TDCJ had signed a deal for a climate-controlled housing system for pig breeding; this was worth $750,000.
 In response, John Whitmire of the Texas State Senate stated, "the people of Texas don't want air-conditioned prisons, and there's a lot of other things on my list above the heat.
 It's hot in Texas, and a lot of Texans who are not in prison don't have air conditioning."
 That year, a federal judge declared that the TDCJ is making it impossible for Muslim inmates to practice their religion.

 In 2017, the use of solitary confinement as punishment was ended.

+An October 2024 report by the Texas Sunset Advisory Commission documented severe staffing shortages throughout the prison system that put inmates and staff at risk.
+The report predicted that Texas prisons could soon run out of room.
+Some facilities were operating with only 30% of their guard positions filled, while the annual turnover rate for all Texas Department of Criminal Justice staff was 26%.